- Your Pet's Wellbeing

 Just like humans, senior dogs need to warm up their muscles before exercise and cool down afterward.
 Start with a slow walk and gradually increase the pace.
 After exercise, allow your dog to walk calmly for a few minutes.

-Be mindful of the Heat and Humidity:
+Be Mindful of the Heat and Humidity:

 Avoid exercising your dog during the hottest part of the day.
 Choose shady areas for walks and provide plenty of water breaks.